Positive flow-spines and contact 3-manifolds: Introduction

-All the contact manifolds with complexity up to $3$ are tight.
-In some sense, this means that tight contact manifolds have smaller complexities than overtwisted ones.

-This paper is organized as follows: In Section~2, we shortly recall known results in $3$-dimensional contact topology that will be used in this paper.
+This paper is organized as follows: In Section~2, we shortly recall terminologies in $3$-dimensional contact topology that will be used in this paper.
 In Section~3, we introduce flow-spines and DS-diagrams.
 New observation starts from Section~4, where we introduce the admissibility condition and the notion of positivity for flow-spines.
-In Section~5, we introduce the reference $1$-form $\eta$ for a positive flow-spine that plays an important role in the proof of Theorem~\ref{thm01}.
+In Section~5, we introduce the reference $1$-form $\eta$ for a positive flow-spine that plays an important role in the proof of the main theorem.
 The proof of the existence of the supported contact structure in Theorem~\ref{thm01} is given in Section~6 and the proof of its uniqueness is given in Section~7.
-Section~8 is devoted to the proof of Theorem~\ref{thm02}.
-In Section~9, we introduce several techniques to determine the supported contact structures for given positive flow-spines and prove Theorem~\ref{thm03}.
-The list of positive flow-spines with up to $3$ vertices is given in the appendix.

 The authors wish to express their gratitude to Riccardo Benedetti for many insightful comments.
 The second author would like to thank Shin Handa and Atsushi Ichikawa for useful discussions in the early stages of research.
 The second author is supported by JSPS KAKENHI Grant Numbers JP19K03499, JP17H06128 and Keio University Academic Development Funds for Individual Research.
 The third author is supported by JSPS KAKENHI Grant Numbers JP15H03620, JP17K05254, JP17H06463, and JST CREST Grant Number JPMJCR17J4.
 The fourth author is supported by JSPS KAKENHI Grant Number JP19K21019.